 • traffic mixing between marketing and transactional mail

-That is why placement testing should never stand alone.
+Placement testing should never stand alone.
 It needs to sit next to auth checks, spam checks, and workflow-level evidence.
+On its own, it tells you what happened.
+The rest of the diagnostics tell you why.

 Placement testing for product teams vs lifecycle teams